 When my daughter and son-in-law got the good news that they were to be first time parents, they requested a Harry Potter nursery.
 I was at a loss.
 How was I to make this look soft enough for a baby and yet maintain the requested theme?
-I like heirloom style and colors.
+I like heirloom style and soft colors.
 Harry Potter is neither.

 With all the visual fodder in the lengthy 7 book series, it was necessary to narrow the focus.

 Keeping in mind that Rebecca specifically requested bright colors, I went to the drawing board.
 I like to start a nursery decoration plan with a quilt.
-That establishes the dolor scheme and allows many spin offs and opportunities for accessories.
+That establishes the color scheme and allows many spin offs and opportunities for accessories.

 After deciding on “fantastic creatures” I set to work, looking for designs that could be edited and customized to meet the description of critters from unicorns and fairies (the easy ones) to a thesteral, Pygmy Puff and snidget.

 Can you Harry Potter fans identify the “fantastic creatures” shown in the quilt?
 Maybe later I will list them.